dynamox-s-a/developer-challenges/README.md

   ```bash
     git@github.com:ItaloRAmaral/Dynamox-Teste-Front-End.git
   ```
-  2. Enter the project directory, and then the `landing_page` folder where the challenge solution is located.
+  2. Enter the project directory, and then change to the challenge branch

-  3. Change to the challenge branch
   ```bash
   git checkout desafio-01-landing-page
   ```

+  3. Enter the `landing_page` folder where the challenge solution is located.

   4. Install the dependencies
   ```bash